-Remember that with diabetes, even a tiny blister can turn into a real nightmare.
+Remember that with diabetes, even a tiny blister can turn into a real nightmare such as foot ulcer.
 Because of our weaker blood circulation and our loss of sensation in the foot, blisters can easily get infected and lead to much more serious foot problems.

 If you’re a hiker or a fan of outdoor activities, a flawless diabetes foot care routine is very important for you to keep your feet healthy and away from trouble.
 And a few foot care products such as special lotions or creams can definitely help.
 You can check here our list of most recommended products for diabetes foot care.
 Here are a few special foot care tips when you’re hiking: